‘Stranger Things’ Matt & Ross Duffer Dish Season 4 Finale Death & Destruction & Epic Battles Ahead

 DEADLINE: Did Dr. Martin Brenner not know that this kid killed his family and framed his father, or did this kid’s sociopathic potential offer Brenner an opportunity to really mold a weapon without a conscience?

 DEADLINE: Robert Englund shows up in a cameo as Henry Creel.
-Describe the dynamic between the Duffers and Freddy Kreuger and A Nightmare on Elm Street.
+Describe the dynamic between the Duffers and Freddy Krueger and A Nightmare on Elm Street.

-DEADLINE: Well, was there anything that he told you about Freddy Kreuger mythology that you didn’t know or that was useful?
+DEADLINE: Well, was there anything that he told you about Freddy Krueger mythology that you didn’t know or that was useful?

 ROSS DUFFER: I’m sure he did.
 I don’t remember.
 Just hearing him even do the Freddy voice just…he’d do the Freddy voice sometimes out of nowhere and it just gives me chills every time.
 Even though I know he’s a very kind and gentle soul, it still sends those chills down your spine.